mstevetodd/EngineDriver_Home/docs/about/privacy-policy.rst

 Optional Permissions
 ====================

-|ED| can optional be granted some additional permissions
+|ED| can optional be granted some additional permissions.

 Engine Driver needs **STORAGE** permissions to load background images.